53v3n3d4/Zukan-Icon-Theme/README.md

 - Menu `Sublime Text > Preferences > Browse packages...` to open destination folder
 - Then unzip `zukan-icon-theme zip file` inside `Packages` folder.
 Or clone the repo inside `Packages`folder.

 > You may see a console message, regarding `ruamel-yaml` dependecy, when first install this package.
 ST may install it and inform that a restart is needed.

-> `ruamel-yaml` is/will be used to create icons sublime-sytnaxes files in `icon-syntaxes` folder.
+> `ruamel-yaml` is/will be used to create icons sublime-syntaxes files in `icon-syntaxes` folder.

 ### Theme

-To make icon theme works with your theme, you can use `Tools > Command Palette`.
+To make icon theme works with your theme, you can use `Tools > Command Palette...`.
 Type `zukan` and select `Zukan Icon Theme: Install Themes`.

 This command install for all existing themes in your ST.

 If you prefer to create manually, see [theme.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/theme.md).

+### Syntax

+To delete duplicated syntaxes, you can use `Tools > Command Palette...`.
+Type `zukan` and select `Zukan Icon Theme: Rebuild Syntaxes`.

 ## Uninstall

 To uninstall manually, go to your Sublime Text folder.
 - Menu `Sublime Text > Preferences > Browse packages...`
 - Then delete `Zukan-Icon-Theme` inside `Packages` folder

+### Dependecies

+ST4 uninstall orphans dependencies.
+So dependency `ruamel-yaml` should be deleted when you uninstall/remove package, if not used by other packages.

 ## Icons that works depending on folder position